-This module is offered in both semesters and provides students with skills that are way up the value chain of any IT employer.
+This module is offered in both semesters and provides students with skills that are highly valued by any IT employer.
 Students attend a series of seminars given by researchers from universities or companies followed by group discussions moderated by a member of staff.
 Each group prepares a joint essay based on the seminar and the discussions.
 Students also attend workshops organised by the Student Learning Centre on topics like project planning, writing and presentation skills, as well as career management.

-Taught Modules (105 credits)
+Taught Modules (105credits)

 Taught modules are taken to a total of 105 credits.
-The programme requires 60 credits of core modules, as indicated in Table 1.
-The remaining 45 credits are filled by selecting three more options from the remaining modules shown below, with up to two stemming from the Economics offering.
-This allows students to shape their profile to be either more management/ finance system oriented or be more technical - which in term meets the spectrum of skills required in the market.
+The programme requires 45 credits of core modules, as indicated in Table 1 (with \mathbf{C}).
+The remaining 60 credits are filled by selecting four more options from the remaining modules shown below (with at most 30 credits selected from CO70xx modules).